A nonconvex optimization approach to IMRT planning with dose-volume constraints: Numerical Results

 Next we consider the problem from Section~\ref{sec:mulPTVmulOAR} with stopping tolerance $\epsilon = 10^{-2}$, with additional lower dose--volume constraints that no more than 5\% of the tumor volumes receives less than 81 Gy and 60 Gy for the prostate and lymph nodes, respectively.
 In Table~\ref{tab:ex5a} and Figure~\ref{fig:dvh5a}, we see the results of using approximate dose--volume objectives, with patterns similar to those in Table~\ref{tab:ex4a}.
 Specifically, none of the solutions come close to meeting the lower dose--volume constraints on the PTVs, our solution from Algorithm~\ref{algo:bcd} achieves the highest PTV D95 values and requires the least amount of time, and the solution with \eqref{eq:slack} is the only method to satisfy the upper dose--volume constraints on the OARs, at the expense of significantly more time.
 While the method with \eqref{eq:iter} produces a lower dose to the bladder, our method is still the best candidate for re-weighting or polishing, where it achieves solutions that meet all dose--volume constraints in less time than it takes the method with \eqref{eq:slack} to compute its approximate solution (first two rows of Table~\ref{tab:ex5b}).

-Finally, we see the results for this example computed through either re-weighting or polishing in Table~\ref{tab:ex5b} and Figure~\ref{fig:dvh5b}.
+We see the results for this example computed through either re-weighting or polishing in Table~\ref{tab:ex5b} and Figure~\ref{fig:dvh5b}.
 This time, the PTV and OAR subvolumes determined through the solution computed with \eqref{eq:init} does not lead to a feasible solution for $(\mathcal{P}_1)$, though the subvolumes chosen by the other three methods do.
 Additionally, the method with \eqref{eq:convex} delivers the lowest dose to the OARs, at the expense of a higher objective value and computation time, while the solution found using $(\mathcal{P}_2)$ and re-weighting produces the lowest objective value in the least amount of time.
-Overall, these results demonstrate that, compared to other convex and nonconvex methods, our approach can efficiently deliver similar or better solutions to the FMO problem in the presence of competing PTV and OAR dose--volume constraints.